facelessuser/ScopeHunter/readme.md

 - Dump scope to status bar (no multi-select support)
 - Dump scope extent in line/char format and/or point format
-- Dump output to auto-popup panel and/or console
+- Dump output to auto-popup panel
 - Copy scope(s) to clipboard
 - Multi-select support for all output except status bar
+- Highlight scope extent

 # License